 Fortress Blockchain Corp. (the "Company" or "Fortress") is a growth oriented blockchain mining company with operations established in low cost North American green-energy regions.
-In February 2018, the Company acquired the assets of a cryptocurrency mining facility in Washington state which had an initial capacity of 2MW (the "Flagship Facility").
-This Flagship Facility will also serve as a research and development ("R&D") facility to optimize and build out the next generation of highly scalable cryptocurrency mining infrastructure.
+In February 2018, the Company acquired the assets of a facility that mined digital currencies in Washington State which had an initial capacity of 2MW (the "Flagship Facility").
+This Flagship Facility also serves as a research and development ("R&D") facility to optimize and build out the next generations of highly scalable digital currency mining infrastructure.
 Fortress Blockchain's resources are dedicated to achieving peak operational efficiency in industrial scale Bitcoin mining with sector-leading performance.
 Fortress intends to grow by strategically developing state-of-the-art blockchain mining facilities globally.

-On February 19, 2018, Fortress entered into a letter of intent with Focused Capital II Corp. ("FCII") and entered into a definitive business combination agreement on March 21, 2018, which sets forth the terms of the business combination of Fortress and FCII and the issuance of securities of FCII in exchange for Fortress Securities.
+On February 19, 2018, Fortress entered into a letter of intent with Focused Capital II Corp. ("FCII") and entered into a definitive business combination agreement on March 21, 2018, which set forth the terms of the business combination of Fortress and FCII and the issuance of securities of FCII in exchange for Fortress Securities.
+The Qualifying Transaction ("QT") involved the merger of FCII and Fortress by way of 3-corner amalgamation between FCII, Fortress and 1171054 B.C.
+Ltd., a wholly-owned subsidiary of FCII, pursuant to the business combination agreement.